 The Sega Saturn’s specifications include a dual CPU setup with 8 processors.
 The system also benefitted from some last-minute additions designed to compete with the Sony PlayStation specification.

 Initially launched with success in Japan, the Sega Saturn did not get off to a good start in the US.
-The lack of strong launch titles is regarded as a significant factor in the Sega Saturn’s slow start and demise.
+The lack of strong launch titles is regarded as a significant factor in Saturn’s slow start and demise.
 Unbelievably, Sega did not release a true Sonic the Hedgehog game on the Saturn.
-Only two Sonic titles released on the Saturn.
-Firstly, Sonic R, a 3D racing game that included Sonic and other franchise characters.
+Only two Sonic titles were released on the Saturn.
+Firstly, Sonic R, is a 3D racing game that includes Sonic and other franchise characters.
 Sonic R was not considered a strong game primarily due to its terrible control system.
-Secondly, Sonic 3D Blast, this is a port of the Mega Drive game but with minor graphical and audio improvements.
+Secondly, Sonic 3D Blast is a port of the Mega Drive game but with minor graphical and audio improvements.
 Still a disappointment for users expecting a next-gen Sonic title.

-A major documented factor of the failure of the Saturn is the complex hardware design making development for the system very tough.
+A well-documented factor of the failure of the Saturn is the complex hardware design making development for the system very tough.
 This impacted the third-party support for the system.
-This resulted in a number of games that released on rival platforms, not appearing on the Saturn.
+This resulted in a number of games that were released on rival platforms, not appearing on the Saturn.

 The system stopped retailing in Europe and the US in 1998, it stayed on sale in Japan until 2000 with it being more successful in that region.
 The Sega Saturn was succeeded by the Dreamcast.